 When beginning the practice of conducting one-on-one discussions, things can feel a bit odd or awkward.
 You might be unsure of what to talk about, and how often.
 Ultimately, one-on-one discussions are simple but meaningful conversations when both parties have prepared well for them.

-When you adopt a practice of regular one-on-one discussions with your team members, they become an important element in developing a great workplace that helps both the team lead and team members to address ongoing matters regularly.
+When you adopt a practice of regular one-on-one discussions with your team members, they become an important element in developing a great workplace that helps both the team leader and team members to address ongoing matters regularly.
 This regularity makes leadership proactive; things can be addressed before they become problems.
 The regularity also fosters an atmosphere of trust that makes it easier to address even difficult topics.

 It is not enough to ask employees “How are you?” once a month.
 Effective one-on-one discussions are based on a few simple best practices: